-The company said its testing services revenues for the quarter rose nearly 120 percent year over year.
+The company reported $33.8 million in total revenues for the quarter and said testing services revenues rose 68 percent year over year.

-The company said test volume for its Cologuard colorectal cancer test rose 66 percent during the quarter to 292,000.
+The firm reported that test volumes for its Cologuard colorectal cancer screening test rose 89 percent year over year.

 Clinical services revenues rose 56 percent to $92.6 million while pharma services grew 26 percent to $12.1 million.